 What is the current status of the project?

-The new Mendocino County Courthouse is in site acquisition, which is expected to be completed in spring 2015.
-The overall project has a current expected completion date of 2 Q 2019.
+The new Mendocino County Courthouse is in the site acquisition phase, with an expected construction completion date in fall 2019.
 This schedule is subject to change.

 Why does Mendocino County need a new courthouse?

 The current Mendocino Courthouse in Ukiah is a shared-use building that includes two poorly integrated structures: the main building, constructed in the 1950s, which houses most of the courtrooms and most clerical and administrative offices, and an older section in the rear, which dates to the 1920s and houses three outmoded courtrooms and clerical offices but is also used for storage, county offices, and jury assembly.
 Currently, the Superior Court of Mendocino County occupies a little over two-thirds of the building, with the County occupying the rest.